sandeeptemp11/mystuff/OS/practise/readme.md

 5) API : APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
 6) Disk data structures: https://exposnitc.github.io/os_design-files/disk_ds.html
 7) eXpOS implementation: https://exposnitc.github.io/os_implementation.html

+# Doubts <br/>
+1) When a file is loaded why an entry is created in both root file and inode_file.